TylerSw1ft/Helpful-computer-wiki/Recommended-Software.md

 # Foreword

 * The following are either software I've used personally or know to work best in the noted capacity/context.
-* The list of supported OSes for particular applications is not necessarily exhaustive
+* The list of supported OSes for particular applications is not necessarily exhaustive.
+Ports for a particular OS may exist; check [Repology](https://repology.org) or [Packages Search](https://pkgs.org)
 * FuryBSD KDE is FreeBSD with a bundled live image desktop and KDE installation, and so anything that is listed as working with FuryBSD can be assumed to work with FreeBSD also unless otherwise stated

 # Antimalware